-English Teaching Assistant awards are granted through a competition open to students and alumni of U.S. higher education institutions to teach and co-teach practical and specialized English language classes at higher education institutions, research institutes, Polish Academy of Science units, international scientific institutes and other scientific units, as well as schools and educational institutions in Poland.
-Awards are offered for nine to ten months (September – June), with a possible one-year renewal.
+English Teaching Assistant awards are granted through a competition open to students and alumni of U.S. higher education institutions to teach and co-teach practical and specialized English language classes at higher higher education institutions and research institutes in Poland.
 Applications are accepted from candidates from all fields.
 The Fulbright Commission shall place grantees at institutions which declared their willingness to host candidates and were selected through an open competition.
 The grantee carries out a program agreed upon with the host institution.

-- Travel allowance for grantee’s round trip to Poland,
+Travel allowance for grantee’s round trip to Poland (1500 USD)

 Individuals eligible to apply: